VA Sleep Apnea Disability Ratings Explained

 If your CPAP records your therapy data on an SD card, consider bringing a printed summary.
 You can import your SD card data and generate a PDF report showing your nightly usage, AHI, leak rates, and therapy trends.
 This provides objective documentation of your treatment compliance.

-CPAP Compliance and Protecting Your Rating
+CPAP Compliance and Your Rating

-Tracking Your Compliance
+Tracking Your Use

 Our CPAP compliance calculator can help you track whether you are meeting the standard compliance threshold (4+ hours on 70% of nights).
 For a deeper look at your therapy data, you can import your whole SD card folder for a night-by-night breakdown.